-The carrying amounts of non-financial assets (except for inventories and non-current assets (or disposal group) classified as held for sale) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amounts of non-financial assets (except for inventories, accrued billing and deferred tax assets) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
 For goodwill and intangible assets that have indefinite useful lives, or that are not yet available for use, the recoverable amount is estimated each period at the same time.